Case Results continued

 $1 Million – Minimal impact case

 On May 12, 2004, C.W. had no idea when she left her home to run a simple errand that her life would forever change.
 For years she had struggled with low back pain aggravated by her job as a nursing assistant, but she was able to continue working and live with the pain.
 On the day of the wreck, she stopped for a red light and was hit from behind.
 Although there was minimal damage to her vehicle, her back pain instantly increased.
 Over the next twelve months, she tried therapy, medications, and ultimately surgery to alleviate the pain.
-When it was clear the insurance company was going to stonewall Claudette, her attorneys referred the case to our firm because of our trial experience in personal injury matters.
+When it was clear the insurance company was going to stonewall Claudette, her lawyers referred the case to our firm because of our trial experience in personal injury matters.
 The Firm filed a lawsuit and requested a trial date.
 On the eve of trial, the insurance company tendered their $1,000,000 policy limits.
-The attorneys at Lesser, Lesser, Landy, and Smith are proud to fight for those who cannot fight for themselves.
+The lawyers at Lesser, Lesser, Landy, and Smith are proud to fight for those who cannot fight for themselves.

 $1 Million – Motor Vehicle Accident

 Benjamin, a 53 year-old dry cleaner, was involved in a collision on I-95.
 As a result of the accident, he suffered a neck injury that required surgery, and he was forced to sell his business.
 Benjamin retained counsel who tried to force him to accept the insurance company’s offer of $25,000.
-Benjamin refused, fired his attorney, and retained Lesser, Lesser, Landy & Smith.
+Benjamin refused, fired his lawyer, and retained Lesser, Lesser, Landy & Smith.
 After accepting the case, we immediately retained an economist to properly evaluate the wage loss claim.
 The insurance company initially refused to apportion any significant settlement money toward the wage loss claim as Benjamin’s business was only modestly profitable.
 Through extensive discovery, we were able to demonstrate that due to population growth in the western end of the county, Benjamin’s potential customer base grew by leaps and bounds in the years after he sold the business.
 During the deposition of the purchaser of the business, we confirmed our client’s suspicions.
 We learned the profitability of the business grew more than four times over the few years after Benjamin was forced to sell it.
 We immediately gave a thirty day time limit demand and vigorous litigation ensued.
 Two hours before the demand was set to expire, the case settled for our client’s request of $1,000,000.

 $1 Million – Construction Accident/Policy Limits Settlement

 When an insurance company knows that a law firm is well versed in insurance bad faith law, it knows that it will have to play by the rules.
-We were retained by attorneys who had been litigating a construction accident case for several years.
+We were retained by lawyers who had been litigating a construction accident case for several years.
 The insurance company refused to make a reasonable offer, much less pay the $1,000,000 policy limits.
 We made a presentation to the insurance company that reminded them of their good faith obligations and showed them the consequences if they acted in bad faith.
 The policy limits were promptly paid.

 Confidential Settlement – Nursing Home